- Diversity, Equity, and Inclusion

 The Computer Science Undergraduate Research Program (CSURP) is a program for undergraduate students to get involved in research in Computer Science.
 Have you ever wondered what computer science research is like, or have you pondered doing a Ph.D. in CS after you graduate?
 If so, then CSURP may be for you!

 CSURP works like an alternative to a summer internship.
 You apply for the program giving some idea of what areas in CS you are interested in and prepared to work in.
-You don’t need to know exactly what you want to do or which lab you want to work in—but you do need to have a letter of recommendation from the instructor of a CS course you have taken.
+You don’t need to know exactly what you want to do or which lab you want to work in—but you do need to have taken a CS course and provide the name of your instructor to vouch for your performance.
 The selection committee considers your background and interests and, if you are accepted, matches you with a research lab and project.

 The CSURP program runs for up to 10 weeks over the summer.
 Here’s what you can expect from the program: